Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Localization providers

 The default localization service implementation is the ProviderBasedLocalizationService.
 This class uses a provider system to retrieve localizations.
-By default a single provider, in addition to the system ones, is configured to look for XML string resource files in a folder under the web root named lang.
-By adding files to this location, you can add your own localizations or override system strings.
-Translations added to an XML file in the lang directory override system-defined resources.
+By default, a single provider, in addition to the system ones, is configured to look for XML string resource files in a folder under the web root named lang.
+You can add your own localizations or override system strings by adding files to this location.
+Translations that you add to an XML file in the lang directory override system-defined resources.